Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Accelerator Implementation

 \textbf{Uplink (Workers to PS).} \texttt{VNP4}$_1$ receives updates and first checks whether they originate from known worker nodes by matching the source IP.
 Packets not matching any known worker or the parameter server are treated as non-DRL traffic and bypass all model-related processing.
-For valid model updates, \texttt{VNP4}$_1$ extracts the Worker\_ID (computed as a five-tuple hash of the UDP packet) and assigns a \texttt{Cluster\_ID} by mapping the worker to a multicast group.
-The extracted metadata (\texttt{Cluster\_ID} and Worker\_ID) is forwarded (as AXIS user signal) along with the update to the \texttt{OlafQueue}, which performs opportunistic aggregation.
+For valid model updates, \texttt{VNP4}$_1$ extracts \code{the Worker\_ID} (computed as a five-tuple hash of the packet) and assigns a \code{Cluster\_ID} by mapping the worker to a multicast group.
+The extracted metadata (\code{Cluster\_ID} and \code{Worker\_ID}) is forwarded (as AXI user signal) along with the update to the \texttt{SheshaQueue}, which performs opportunistic aggregation.
 The outgoing update is forwarded unmodified by \texttt{VNP4}$_2$ to the parameter server.

-\textbf{Downlink (PS to Workers).} On the downlink, \texttt{VNP4}$_1$ processes ACKs identical to the uplink by extracting metadata Worker\_ID and \texttt{Cluster\_ID}) and forwarding them to the \texttt{OlafQueue}.
-These packets are identified as non-DML packets, and Olaf forwards them without queue interaction.
-For Reverse-path signaling, \texttt{VNP4}$_2$ embeds queue status received by \texttt{OlafQueue} (as AXIS user signal) in the ACK and multicasts the ACKs to all workers in the corresponding \texttt{Cluster\_ID} using preconfigured multicast groups.
+\textbf{Downlink (PS to Workers).} On the downlink, \texttt{VNP4}$_1$ processes ACKs identical to the uplink by extracting metadata (Worker\_ID and \code{Cluster\_ID}) and forwarding them to the \texttt{SheshaQueue}.
+These packets are identified as non-DML packets, and Shesha forwards them without queue interaction.
+For Reverse-path signaling, \texttt{VNP4}$_2$ embeds queue status received by \texttt{SheshaQueue} (as AXI user signal) in the ACK and multicasts the ACKs to all workers in the corresponding \code{Cluster\_ID} using preconfigured multicast groups.
 This ensures that all workers contributing to an aggregated update receive the latest global model and queue status.

 \textbf{P$4$ Control Plane.} The P$4$ control plane interfaces with the accelerator engine to dynamically configure the match-action tables of the P$4$ blocks.
-This capability allows for flexible adaptation to evolving training workloads, such as re-grouping workers into existing clusters or forming new clusters on the fly, thereby supporting multi-tenant distributed training jobs.
+This allows for flexible adaptation to evolving workloads, such as re-grouping workers into existing clusters or forming new clusters on the fly, thereby supporting multi-tenant distributed training jobs.